 “Yeah...
 You want to return there quickly, don't you.”

 Alice nodded and sighed painfully.
 Alice's longing is likely incomparably greater than mine.
 Besides, she has not one but two concrete aims.
-The first of them is to hatch again her favorite dragon Amayori—which I returned to its egg before the final battle with Gabriel Miller—and its older brother Takiguri, and to bring them up.
-The other one is to wake up her younger sister Selka Zuberg, who sleeps on the eightieth floor of the Central Cathedral in a state of deep freeze...
+The first of them is to hatch again her favourite dragon Amayori—which I returned to its egg before the final battle with Gabriel Miller—and its older brother Takiguri, and to bring them up.
+The other one is to wake up her younger sister Selka Zuberg, who sleeps on the eightieth floor of the Central Cathedral in a state of Deep Freeze...

 Both of them, but especially the latter, are not going to be easy.
-It is necessary to persuade the administration [government?] of the human world of today that she is the legendary Integrity Knight Alice Synthesis Thirty, who disappeared two hundred years before.
+It is necessary to persuade the government of the human world of today that she is the legendary Integrity Knight Alice Synthesis Thirty, who disappeared two hundred years before.

 Alice brought back my thoughts, which had again begun to drift to that world.

-“By the way, Kirito, I have a message from Dr. Kamiyo.”
+“By the way, Kirito, I have a message from Dr. Koujiro.”

 “Eh?
 A message?
-He should have just sent an e-mail.”
+She should have just sent an e-mail.”

-“It seems that he wants by all means to avoid leaving a trace in the network,”
+“It seems that she wants by all means to avoid leaving a trace in the network,”

 The 22nd probably means today.
 15 o'clock is 3 PM.
 There are no ambiguities here.

 However, what on earth is an expensive cake shop?!
 There are surely heaps of such shops in Tokyo.
-Even in Kawagoe city, Saitama prefecture, where I live, if I searched, I would found one or two of them.
-For an instant, I nearly wrote an e-mail to Dr. Kamiyo asking for a confirmation, but then I lowered the right hand, which I had started to raise.
-If I made a contact now, Doctor's effort would be wasted.
+Even in Kawagoe city, Saitama prefecture, where I live, if I searched, I would find one or two of them.
+For an instant, I nearly wrote an e-mail to Dr. Koujiro asking for a confirmation, but then I lowered my right hand, which I had started to raise.
+If I made contact now, Doctor's effort would be wasted.